-Since its inception in October 2010, 270 people have registered with the project, from Poland, Hungary, Slovakia, the Czech Republic, France,Germany, Italy, Spain, Romania, Lithuania and Pakistan.Our aim is a better quality of life for migrants and for all of us, improving integration through enhanced language skills, and connecting people within the local community.
+Since its inception in October 2010, 270 people have registered with the project, from Poland, Hungary, Slovakia, the Czech Republic, France,Germany, Italy, Spain, Romania, Lithuania, Pakistan and the UK.Our aim is a better quality of life for migrants and for all of us, improving integration through enhanced language skills, and connecting people within the local community.
 Crossing Borders also acts as a signpost service to all community, council and public organisations and services.

 Background to the Project